Who is andHow.FM?

 Can I get the live stream from my internet device to my home audio system?

-Aside from directly cabling your device to your stereo receiver or connecting to a Bluetooth capable audio device, there are wireless stereo receiver and computer transmitter components that allow reception of a wireless stream directly from a computer or the internet.
+Aside from directly cabling your device to your stereo receiver from your device’s sound card or connecting to a Bluetooth capable audio device, there are wireless stereo receiver and computer transmitter components that allow reception of a wireless stream directly from a computer or the internet.
 Some modern audio receivers also include this functionality.
 Please check with your local audio/video store for more information and to find the solution that works best for you.

 Do I have to pay for the andHow.FM Broadcast Stream?